-GLP-1 and insulin
+GLP-1 or GIP/GLP-1 and insulin

-This combination is Amber-2 on the SWL Joint Formulary.
+Both of these combinations are Amber-2 on the SWL Joint Formulary.
 Initiation by a specialist, stabilisation (approximately three months), then continuation in primary care under an individual management plan.

 Renal considerations